Our How-To Guide for Bird Care

 It is very desirable to have a tame, affectionate and interactive bird as a family pet.
-Small birds such as finches and canaries may prove very difficult to befriend.
-Larger birds such as budgies, cockatiels and cockatoos are more willing and while your patience may be strained and bites sustained, the reward is great.
+Small birds such as finches and canaries may prove very difficult to befriend, whereas larger birds such as budgies, cockatiels and cockatoos are more willing.
+While your patience may be strained and bites sustained at times, the reward is great.
 The ultimate goal is to earn the bird’s trust and respect.

 When selecting a bird, try to choose a young one as it will be easier to tame and train.
 Older, wild or colony birds are difficult to tame.
 Hand raised babies make better pets as they have been completely socialised with humans.